m7kvqbe1/election-polling/README.md

 - Feedback from API (e.g. with problem committing to database / if a user voted).
 - Dynamically populates potential candidates based on constituency selected.
 - Client side validation

-## Still To Do

-- I would have added DocBlocks as I developed to the API code.

-- It would have much much higher test coverage.

-- I'd be much more careful about filtering input server side.

-- The SPA would also have a few niggles resolved like using pushstate instead of the #

 ## Copyright and Licence
 This application has been written by Tom Humphris and is released under the MIT License.